vmware/powershell-module-for-vmware-cloud-foundation/README.md

 ## Contributing

-PowerVCFis the work of many contributors and the project team appreciates your help!
+PowerVCF is the work of many contributors and the project team appreciates your help!

 If you discover a bug or would like to suggest an enhancement, submit [an issue][issues].
 Once submitted, your issue will follow an issue lifecycle process.